Where am I?

 How do I add a site that isn't currently available on Site Down?

 Simply click the "Report Outage" button on the homepage, and if you cannot find the site in the instant search field then click the "Add the site" link.
-If you have already searched and cannot find a site, you can add a site here.
+If you have already searched and cannot find a site, you can add a site here (must be logged in).
 Once you've filled in the required and optional fields to your liking, click the save button.
 You'll be forwarded to your newly created site where you can be the 1st to add a downtime report.

 What websites and reports are appropriate to be posted here?

 Sites listed on SiteDown.co may not contain or reference adult, violence, hate, contain low quality/spammy content, or be low trafficked.
 SiteDown.co reserves the right to remove any site, report, user or comment for any reason.

 How can I send a suggestion/question or report a bug with this site?